Updated January 19, 2024

 Need Help?
 Turn to Us

 Golden Rule has been helping neighbors in the Des Moines area for more than two decades.
 At our family-owned business, we work hard on behalf of our customers, and we treat everyone with respect.
-We regularly install, maintain and repair heating and cooling systems, along with air quality systems, and we can help you with your plumbing as well.
-That could include service related to water heaters, drains, leaks, whole-home repiping and sump pumps.
+We regularly install, maintain, and repair heating and cooling systems, along with air quality systems, and we can help you with your plumbing as well.
+That could include service related to water heaters, drains, leaks, whole-home repiping, and sump pumps.
 In terms of electrical work, we can assist you with your electrical panel, installation of appliances and fixtures, generators, whole-home rewiring and more.
-Call Golden Rule if you need us to handle the installation of your EV charging station in Grimes.
+Call Golden Rule if you need us to handle the installation of your EV charging station in Des Moines, IA.